The Classification of Real Singularities Using SINGULAR. Part II: The Structure of the Equivalence Classes of the Unimodal Singularities: Introduction

-The normal forms in Table~\ref{tab:normal_forms} cover the equivalence classes of the unimodal singularities of corank $2$, but some of them are equivalent to others.
+Some of the normal forms in Table~\ref{tab:normal_forms} are equivalent to others.
 Such equivalences occur both between different real subtypes and between normal forms with different values of the parameter $a$.
 However, there are no equivalences between different main types.
 To give an example, $x^4-4x^2y^2+y^4$, the normal form of $X_9^{++}$ with $a = -4$, is equivalent to $-x^4+10x^2y^2-y^4$, the normal form of $X_9^{--}$ with $a = 10$, via the coordinate transformation $x \mapsto c(x+y)$, $y \mapsto c(x-y)$ with $c = \frac{1}{\sqrt[4]{2}}$.
 Examples like this one have consequences for the algorithmic classification of real singularities.
 The question if the singularity in the example is of real type $X_9^{++}$ or of real type $X_9^{--}$ is not well-posed and the value of the parameter is not uniquely determined.
-Note that this problem does not occur for the simple singularities: By definition, their normal forms do not admit parameters, and there are no equivalences between different real subtypes except for the main types $A_k$ where $k$ is even, cf.\@ \citet{MS2013}.
+Note that this problem does not occur for the simple singularities: By definition, their normal forms do not admit parameters, and there are no equivalences between different real subtypes except for the main types $A_k$ where $k$ is even, cf.\@ \citet{MS2015}.